Recent Reviews

 Meet the Cave Dwellers:

-Allan "Sven the Ogre" Sugarbaker - OgreCave's founder Allan Sugarbaker has been gaming for over twenty years.
+Allan "Sven the Ogre" Sugarbaker - OgreCave's founder Allan Sugarbaker has been gaming for over three decades.
 He was the first Unplugged Games Editor for Gamers.com, having supervised and built the framework of its Unplugged section from the ground up.
-While at Gamers, Allan ran extensive playtests, researched a variety of out-of-print games, and reported on the industry daily until the site ceased its editorial operations at the end of January 2001 (the dot-com bust claimed another victim).
+While at Gamers, Allan ran extensive playtests, researched a variety of out-of-print games, and reported on the industry daily until the site ceased editorial operations.
+Allan went on to run RPGnet for several years, where he was responsible for most daily operations, review coordination, and established forums moderation.
+He served as editor for GameBuyer magazine for two years, and continues to do freelance writing and editing of various sorts.

 Allan started OgreCave to bring the most important and entertaining game news and views into sharper focus for the average gamer.
-To help him with the task, Allan gathered a team of several other former Gamers.com employees and other freelancers (listed below).
-Since mid-2001, Allan has also been responsible for most of the daily operations of RPGnet.
+To help him with the task, Allan gathered a team of other former Gamers.com employees and freelancers (see below).
 Allan's nickname of Sven the Ogre comes from his rather large stature (5'19"), and his tendency to use uprooted trees to swat those who anger him.
 He likes odd games, role-players who find low stats a challenge, and attending game conventions.
 Allan can be emailed at sven (at) ogrecave (dot) com.

 Mike "MiSuBa" Sugarbaker is the site's chief maintainer and editorial loose cannon.
 If something on the site is broken, it's probably his fault.
 When he's not busy playing in rock bands, breaking hearts, doing random web work, or eating red meat, he works on his game designs and tries to stop sucking at Icehouse.
 Email him at mike (at) ogrecave (dot) com.

 Steve Kani - At 135 pounds soaking wet, Steve is probably the least ogre-like of the bunch (he's more like a kuo toa or something).
 One of OgreCave's staff reporters, Steve has been playing roleplaying games since the the very beginning.
 The very beginning of roleplaying gaming, that is.
 He quickly moved from D&D to Traveller and RuneQuest and has played, and run, role playing games continuously for the last 25 years or so.
 Oh, there was that two year break when he was hooked on wargames like Fire in the East and Advanced Squad Leader.
 Good times.
-Recently, he has come back to D&D albeit that newfangled D20 version.
+Recently, he has come back to D&D albeit that newfangled 5e version.
 Currently, Steve is honing his Maya skills, doing a little consulting, and looking for that next big break.
 He'll play almost anything, these days, just as long as you're running.

 Other contributors: